knyga/robot-navigation/readme.md

 #### Merge close vertices
 Sometimes we get vertices really close one to another.
 Merging them with some epsilon would reduce the vertices number with a trade-off for growing path distance, which would really depend on epsilon we choose.

+#### Limiting edge exploration
+Algorithm tries to build full distance matrix by default.
+It becomes too costy for relatively high count of vertices.
+Edge limiter is created to reduce the number of edges and try to build edge only with vertices which are relatively close depending of the graph.